Welcome from the Chair

 The Master of Arts in English program, a 36 credit-hour degree with concentrations in either literature or composition, furthers the education and advances the professional skills of teachers in high schools and middle schools in the St. Louis area; it prepares students for PhD programs in English studies, American studies, and composition; it prepares students for employment in community colleges as teachers of composition; and it provides opportunities for members of the St. Louis community to broaden their understanding of literature.
 The program contributes in substantial and measurable ways to the development and enhancement of the region's humanities workforce.

-The department also offers an Master of Fine Arts degree.
-For information, see The MFA in Creative Writing
+The department also offers a Master of Fine Arts degree.
+For information, see The MFA in Creative Writing.

 Questions about the Master of Arts in English program should be directed to:

 To enter the graduate program in English, a candidate must satisfy the requirements both of the Graduate School and of the Department of English.
 The Department requires that a candidate have a bachelor's degree, with at least 18 hours in English above the freshman level, 12 of which must be in literature.
 Normally only students with a grade point average of at least 3.25 in undergraduate English courses and an overall undergraduate average of 2.75 will be considered.
 Though the English department welcomes scores from the Graduate Record Examination (GRE) and letters of recommendation, it does not require either of these for regular admission.
 (Applicants for teaching assistantships will need to submit scores on the GRE general test.
 See Financial Aid and Teaching Assistantships below.)